New Canadian Maritimes Overview Video

 Rates (per passenger)

-When building the Pearl Mist, we designed her from the ground up to hit the perfect combination of comfort, safety, and elegance.
-We comfortably carry over 200 passengers in rooms ranging from 300-580 square feet, while boasting 6 lounges and spacious dining room.
+When building the Pearl Mist, we designed her from the ground up to achieve the perfect combination of comfort, safety, and elegance.
+We comfortably carry only 210 passengers in rooms ranging from 300-580 square feet, while boasting 6 lounges and spacious dining room.
 For full specifications, see the details below:

 Length (ft/m): 335 ft